kritika-nn/Computer_Architecture_240335/Lab-07/README.md

 ![alt text](<Screenshot (50).png>)

 ## Discussion
-  Clock Synchronization: All designs rely on rising_edge(CLK) to update the internal state Q_int, ensuring stable transitions.
+  .
+Clock Synchronization: All designs rely on
+    rising_edge(CLK) to update the internal state
+    Q_int,ensuring stable transitions.

-  State Management: Internal state signals are required to feedback current values for toggling circuits (JK,
+  .
+State Management: Internal state signals are
+     required to feedback current values for
+     toggling circuits (JK,T) and creating
-  T) and creating complementary outputs (QB <= not Q_int).
+     complementary outputs (QB <= not Q_int).

 ## Conclusion
    We successfully designed, compiled, and simulated